Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Impacts of the Energy Transition on Load Limits in Low-Voltage Grids

 In rural grids, by contrast, a fundamentally different and bidirectional congestion pattern emerges under poor equipment.
-Generation-side congestion, driven by PV-induced overvoltage, is concentrated during midday hours (approximately 08:00--16:00), forming a pronounced downward peak that is temporally complementary to the load-side evening peak.
+Generation-side congestion, driven by PV-induced overvoltage, is concentrated during midday hours (approximately 08:00--14:00), forming a pronounced downward peak that is temporally complementary to the load-side evening peak.
 Under poor equipment in 2025, generation-side congestion at midday already reaches approximately 15\,\% of time steps, while no load-side congestion is present.
-By 2045, generation-side congestion intensifies to approximately 40\,\% during peak PV hours (10:00--14:00), while load-side congestion simultaneously grows to approximately 90\,\% during evening hours (18:00--22:00).
-This creates two distinct congestion windows per day: a midday generation-side window and an evening load-side window, with a brief congestion-free transition period around 16:00--18:00.
+This generation-side midday signal is non-monotonic: as a marginal grey-zone signal that sits close to the 1.05 p.u. limit, it recedes just below the limit in 2030, stays minor through 2040, and resurges to its deepest level in 2045.
+By 2045, generation-side congestion intensifies to approximately 27\,\% during peak PV hours (09:00--13:00), while load-side congestion simultaneously grows to approximately 90\,\% during evening hours (18:00--21:00).
+This creates two distinct congestion windows per day: a midday generation-side window and an evening load-side window, with a brief transition period around 14:00--16:00 in which congestion of either type is rare.

 Under medium and good equipment in rural grids, generation-side congestion is absent or negligible, and the intraday pattern, where congestion occurs, resembles the purely load-driven urban profile.